✦ Updated for the 2026 ATAR cycle

 BSSS · Calculated by UAC

-ACT uses the Board of Senior Secondary Studies system.
-Like NSW, ATAR is calculated by UAC — making ACT students fully integrated with the NSW university admissions process.
+The ACT uses the Board of Senior Secondary Studies system.
+Like NSW, the ATAR is calculated by UAC — meaning ACT students sit on the same scale as NSW for university admissions purposes.

 • ANU is the flagship university in the ACT

-Indicative ATAR requirements for major Australian universities.
-Cut-offs vary annually — always verify with official university websites.
+Indicative ATAR requirements for major Australian universities for 2026 intake.
+Cut-offs vary annually with demand — always verify with official university websites before relying on these figures.

 University State Arts / Humanities Business / Commerce Science / Engineering Law (Combined) Medicine